 Kangaroo Island is the world's oldest bee sanctuary and is home to the only pure strain of Ligurian Bee in the world (so they say).

-Kangaroo Island's geographic isolation from mainland Australia has also enabled the Island to remain free of several bee diseases present on mainland Australia.
+Kangaroo Island's geographic isolation has also enabled the Island to remain free of several bee diseases present on mainland Australia.
 To maintain this protection all honey, pollen, used beekeeping tools and equipment are prohibited from being brought to the Island.

 Kangaroo Island remains home to the purest strain of bee in the world.

 The Ligurian bee was named after its origin in the Ligurian Alps in the days of the Roman Empire.
 The scientific name of this species is Apis mellifera ligustica.